NiklavsBergs/OpenGL_game/README.md

 There are 2 levels.
 Player has 3 lives (for completing both levels).
 Each level has a certain number of enemies and a Boss at the end of the level.
-In the second level more enemies spawn at the same time and the bos has one more life.
+In the second level more enemies spawn at the same time and the boss has one more life.

 ### Endless
 The game only ends when all the lives are lost.